Skip to main content

 Share This Article :

-Eye on the BALL: Exploring the History the Ball Watch Company
+Eye on the BALL: Exploring the History of the Ball Watch Company

 The BALL Watch Company is an American-founded watch manufacturer that originated in the 19th century.
 The company was instrumental in expanding the American railroad as its commitment to accurate, precise timekeeping greatly increased the safety and reliability of railway travel.
 The company’s continued pursuit of accuracy under adverse conditions has made their rugged, dependable watches a must-have tool for modern explorers.